spsquared/SPARK_Future-Engineers_2022/README.md

 ## **Operating System**

 We used Jetson Nano's operating system, which is Linux.
+All our code is in python.

 ## **IO**
 insert documentation about drive throttling and camera